Home/Blog/Lifestyle/Food & Nutrition/Chiku (Sapota) Unleashed: Its Nutritional Value, Benefits, and Side Effects

 Read more- Ayurvedic diet for weight loss

-It possesses anti-inflammatory properties, which can help reduce joint inflammation and alleviate symptoms of arthritis, providing relief to individuals suffering from joint pain.
+It possesses anti-inflammatory properties, which can help reduce joint inflammation and alleviate arthritis symptoms, relieving individuals suffering from joint pain.

 Chiku is a rich source of calcium and phosphorus, essential minerals for maintaining strong and healthy bones.
 Regular consumption of chiku can contribute to better bone density and prevent conditions like osteoporosis.

-Sapota or chiku is known for its natural soothing and expectorant properties, effectively relieving cough and cold symptoms.
-It can help soothe the throat and clear congestion.
+Sapota is known for its natural soothing and expectorant properties.
+It relieves cough and cold symptoms by soothing the throat and clearing congestion.

-It has haemostatic properties that help blood clotting and promote faster wound healing.
-It can be beneficial in managing minor cuts or injuries.
+It has haemostatic properties that help blood clot and promote faster wound healing.
+Thus, it can be beneficial in managing minor cuts or injuries.

 Chiku is loaded with vitamins, including vitamin C, which is known to promote the immune system.
 Regular consumption of chiku can enhance the body’s defences against infections and diseases.